Stretched global supply chain means shortages on summer menus

-LOS ANGELES/NEW YORK, June 28 (Reuters) - In the United States, it's iced green tea.
-In South Korea, it's fries.
+LOS ANGELES/NEW YORK (Reuters) - In the United States, it’s iced green tea.
+In South Korea, it’s fries.

 At least nine fast-food chains and restaurant companies surveyed by Reuters said some of their locations have been grappling with changing lists of brief shortages of key ingredients and products, as supply bottlenecks plague eateries.